Genseishin Justirisers: The Justirisers

 Shouta Date is a 2nd-year high-school student at Seitai High School.
 He is known to slack off from both schoolwork and kendo practice.
 He does not take most things as seriously as he should, and it does not really change throughout the series.
 Shouta, as is the first Justiriser to awaken on-screen upon facing the attack from the CyberKnights, and the first to summon GenSeiJuu Riseross.
 After becoming a Justiriser, he takes up the job of protecting humanity instantly, and begins to take his kendo practice more seriously… although not his schoolwork.
 He also happens to be a fan of boxing Champion Naoto Matsuzaka (Sazer Tawlon from the Gransazers) who helped him regain his own Justi Power and In Loader.
-Using Glen's In Loader, Shouta transforms into Riser Glen, the Justiriser that is formed by combination with 'Courage' in his body and uses the power of it.
+Using Glen's In Loader, Shouta transforms into Riser Glen, the Justiriser that is formed by fusing with the 'Courage' element within his body and uses its power.
 His red-colored suit's design is based on the Samurai from Japan's Warring States Period with his helmet having the Phoenix Motif.
 Glen's Justi Power specializes in close-range combat and harnesses Flame Energy in his attacks, including his punching move "Blazing Knuckle" and his aerial-kicking move "Cross-Fire Kick".
 Riser Glen's main weapon is the Katana Blade "Glen Sword", which can be unsheathed for better offensive capability and can be re-sheathed to charge up his Justi Power of Fire for his signature finisher, "Raging Flame", which releases a destructive wave of blazing slashes from his sword.
 He later picks up a more powerful finisher, "Flash Blazer" which is a backhand slash that releases a single wave of extremely powerful blazing slash to counter more powerful enemies.
 Later in the series, Shouta also becomes the vessel for the power of Shirogane with the use of Mio's Justi Spark.
 As Riser Shirogane, Shouta seems to be in control but does not act up like he does, even as Riser Glen.
 He has feelings for Yuka.
 He worries a lot for her safety, sacrificing his Justi Power to save Yuka's life when Zora fatally wounded her.
 But it took Naoto's guidance and the Justi Crystal gathering energy that resonated with Shouta's courage (the Justipower that powers Glen) to completely restore Shouta's Justiriser powers.
 Shouta also happens to work as a part-time Dispatch Rider like Tenma Kuudo (Sazer Tarious in Gransazers) does.
 In the end of series, his marriage is shown with her.